Michelin Partners with Le Fooding [Video]

 The two trusted restaurant reviewers are now on the same team, with Michelin buying a 40 percent stake in the popular guide.

-Michelin, the tire company that also happens to review restaurants, recently purchased a 40% stake in Le Fooding Guide.
+Michelin, the famous tire company that also, just as famously, reviews restaurants, recently purchased a 40% stake in Le Fooding Guide.
 With both being France-based, also highly-trusted and respected restaurant-raters, Le Fooding is pretty similar to Michelin.
 However, Le Fooding, founded in Paris by journalist Alexandre Cammas in 2000, boasts a generally younger audience.
 That their readership remains more youthful than Michelin’s is probably because, both in-print and online, Le Fooding’s reviews often focus on more affordable dining options.
 The company also hosts events and partnered with a Seamless-like service, Deliveroo, for a curated food delivery experience.

 Cammas and associate director Marine Bidaud will still be in charge at Le Fooding—they remain majority stakeholders.
 However, it seems members of both teams are pretty psyched.
 “The worldwide reputation of the Michelin guide, both with chefs and with the general public, combined with a code of ethics common to our two guides which obliges us to pay all our bills, has quickly highlighted the relevance and legitimacy of this partnership.
 This partnership will also assist us in the deployment of our guide in other major French and foreign cities," Cammas said in a Michelin press release.